 His awards are many but appreciates the simple feedback, from those he documents and the community, most.

-While not chasing light or a good story, Corey spends time with his uncanny wife Sarah, sleeping, watching movies, running, collecting trance/electronic music, blogging, exploring, playing with his hyper-active cattle dog Sam.
+While not chasing light or a good story, Corey spends time with sweet wife/partner in crime, Sarah, sleeping, watching movies, running, collecting trance/electronic music, exploring, and playing with his hyper-active dogs Sam and Xena.

 Corey enjoys spicy food, yelling at the television when his teams lose, couch fort building and eavesdropping on conversations in public.